 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone, or in conjunction with any other information in the data controller’s possession, or likely to come into their possession.

 What we collect

-We collect relevant information about you.
-This includes your contact details where applicable (name, email address, school / organisation, your job position (if applicable) and other contact details, date of birth, age, and nationality).
+We collect relevant personal information about you.
+This includes your contact details where applicable (name, email address, school / organisation, your job position (if applicable) and other contact details, such as postal address, date of birth, age, and nationality).

 Sensitive Personal Data

-We do notcollect “sensitive personal data” unless there is a clear reason for doing so – such as participation in a training event where we need this to ensure that we provide appropriate facilities or support to enable you to participate fullly in the event.
-Clear notices will be provided on application forms for such events so that it is clear what information we need and why we need it.
+We do not collect “sensitive personal data” unless there is a clear reason for doing so – such as participation in a training event where we need this to ensure that we provide appropriate facilities or support to enable you to participate fully in the event.
+Clear notices will be provided on application forms for such events so that it is clear what information we need and why we need it.=

 All sensitive personal data is stored on a secure database, to which only relevant staff have access.
 It is deleted when no longer relevant, is never shared with third parties, and is available to you at any point should you wish to see it.